Renault Arkana (2021-2024) Review

 "The Renault Arkana turns on the style but it doesn't quite match this with substance.
 It's efficient and fairly practical, but as you'll see in this review the hybrid model is far from smooth, the ride is unsettled at all speeds, and it's not much fun to drive."

-Renault Arkana Review 2024: dynamic exterior front
+Renault Arkana Review: dynamic exterior front

-It sits in between two sectors of the market, being larger and roomier than a Ford Puma and Peugeot 2008, but cheaper and more compact than the Kia Sportage or SEAT Ateca.
+It sits in between two sectors of the market, being larger and roomier than a Ford Puma and Peugeot 2008, but more compact than the Kia Sportage or SEAT Ateca.
 As such, key rivals include the also stylish Mazda CX-30, alongside the hybrid-only Honda HR-V and Toyota C-HR.

 Being longer than the Captur on which it's based is good news for the Arkana's interior space.
 Legroom is pretty good, and that sloping roofline doesn't eat into rear headroom as much as you might think.
 As such, the Renault is practical enough to use as your main family car.